RobertJLewis/blogproj/README.md

   - **Content Export & Backup** – Enable exporting posts or user data for personal backup or offline reference.
   - **Gamification & Leaderboards** – Reward active contributors with badges, points, or leaderboards to boost engagement.
 These enhancements aim to make Threadly a more interactive, engaging, and personalised platform for the gaming community.

+## Accessibility
+Accessibility has been a central focus throughout the development of Threadly.
+Measures implemented to ensure the platform is inclusive and user-friendly include:
+  - Using semantic HTML5 elements to improve structure and navigation for assistive technologies.
+  - Providing descriptive alt text for all meaningful images, including user avatars, post images, and banners.
+  - Applying ARIA labels to interactive elements such as icon-only buttons, links, and form controls for screen reader clarity.
+  - Maintaining strong colour contrast across the UI, particularly in key areas like buttons, links, and navigation (see Colour Scheme).
+  - Ensuring visible focus states and full keyboard navigability for all interactive components.
+Accessibility was evaluated using Lighthouse, WAVE, and manual testing in Chrome DevTools, ensuring Threadly is usable and accessible for a wide range of users.

+### Deployment & Local Development
+Deployment  The Vinyl Crate project is deployed using Heroku, with Amazon RDS PostgreSQL for the live database and Cloudinary for media file storage.
+Create the Live Database While sqlite3 was used for local development, this is not suitable for production.
+Instead, a free-tier PostgreSQL database from Amazon AWS was used for deployment.
+  1. Sign in to your Amazon RDS Console and click Create Database.
+  2. Select Standard Create, choose PostgreSQL, and select the Free tier template.
+  3. Set a unique DB instance identifier, master username, and password.
+  4. In the connectivity section, enable public access and ensure security group rules allow inbound connections from your IP.
+  5. Launch the database and wait for the instance to become available.
+  6. Once ready, copy the Endpoint and construct your DATABASE_URL in the following format: postgres://username:password@hostname:5432/dbname